Piikani Monitoring of Bison and Sweetgrass

 University of Calgary Mobilizing Climate Action Grant for Southern Alberta

-The TRI team is excited to continue our climate work with the Piikani Nation, now in collaboration with the University of Calgary’s Biogeoscience Institute (BGI).
+The Resilience Institute team is excited to continue our climate work with the Piikani Nation, now in collaboration with the University of Calgary’s Biogeoscience Institute (BGI).

 A new project titled Building a Monitoring Program Inspired by the Traditional Piikani Winter Count will bring knowledge holders from the Piikani Nation together with students and climate experts from the University of Calgary.
 The project will look at methods for weaving traditional ways of documenting and sharing change from the Piikani Nation, known as the Winter Count, with good practices from other community-based monitoring techniques.
 Workshops will begin in early spring of 2024.